History of the Pale Moon project

 With our independence in Pale Moon, the future of it is continued support for the existing extension ecosystem (XUL extensions), a focus on desktop computing, improving web compatibility and maintaining (and possibly extending) the flexibility of the platform used to build the browser and other applications on.

-The future for broad web compatibility in a generic web browser is uncertain as the big players (specifically Google) continue to grow the behemoth of web specifications with unnecessary fluff that go far, far beyond what would be required for sane web development; with the continued focus on client computing for Web 3.0 and beyond, UXP and Pale Moon's focus may ultimately become much more specialized for specific environments as opposed to the commercialized web.
+The future for broad web compatibility in a generic web browser is uncertain as the big players (specifically Google) continue to grow the behemoth of web specifications with unnecessary fluff that go far, far beyond what would be required for sane web development; with the continued focus on "client computing" for Web 3.0 and beyond, UXP and Pale Moon's focus may ultimately become much more specialized for specific environments as opposed to the commercialized web.

 More information can be found on our future roadmap.

-Site and contents Copyright © 2009-2023 Moonchild Productions - All rights reserved
+Site and contents Copyright © 2009-2024 Moonchild Productions - All rights reserved

 Pale Moon is subject to the following licensing.